raspberrypilearning/comic-character/en/step_7.md

 --- /task ---

-**Click the Run button** to see your changes.
+**Test:** Click the **Run** button.
-Your toggle switch should appear in your nav bar aligned to the right of your menu items.
++ Your toggle switch should appear in your nav bar aligned to the right of your menu items.

-Toggle the switch on and off to see your website theme colours change.
++ Toggle the switch on and off to see your website theme colours change.

 Navigate to the `index.html` page to check that your preference stays on.

 Great work!
-You have created a toggle switch that changes your website theme colours.
-Next, you will secure your content so users have to be verified before they gain access.
+You have created a toggle slider that allows users switch from dark mode to light mode themes.
+Next, you will add a hero slider to your website and allow users navigate between each hero image using JavaScript.